KamalAwasthi/kamalawasthi.github.io/_posts/2020-08-23-Simple-Solution-Recover-Binary-Tree.md

 ```
 \*prev pointer is actually to store the previous node value we encounter before the current node. \*first is to store the first misplaced value in the tree.
 Similarly, \*second pointer stores the second misplaced value.

 Now we start our loop with inorder traversal.
 We will use the exact same approach we use for iterative inorder traversal of a binary tree.
-If you are not familiar with this approach you can look up [here](#link).
+If you are not familiar with this approach you can look up [here](#link){:target="_blank"}.
 Have a look at the code and then we will discuss what we are actaully doing there.
 ```
         while(1){
             while(root){